 Land and territories are an integral part of the identity, worldview, livelihood, culture, and spirit of indigenous women and girls.
 Their lives, well-being, culture, and survival are intrinsically linked to the use and enjoyment of their lands, territories, and natural resources.
 The limited recognition of ownership of their ancestral territories; the absence of titles to their lands and legal protection of their traditions and heritage; and the lack of recognition of indigenous peoples’ land rights at the treaty, constitutional, and legislative levels in many countries undermine and fuel disrespect by state and private actors for their rights to collective use and enjoyment of land and customary land tenure.

 Lack of recognition of indigenous land rights can lead to poverty; food and water insecurity; barriers to access natural resources needed for survival; and create unsafe conditions, which facilitate the perpetration of gender-based violence acts against indigenous women and girls.
 It can also obstruct key activities necessary for indigenous women’s livelihoods, including farming, hunting, fishing, and cultural practices.
 Disputes over indigenous land and territories can also give rise to gender-based violence, harassment and other forms of discrimination against indigenous women by both state and non-state actors, and to killings and harassment of women environmental human rights defenders.
+New forms of threats to indigenous peoples’ lands are coming from privatization of indigenous lands, resources and territories.
+National policies and laws being shifted in favour of such private industries has been causing dispossession of indigenous peoples from their lands and creating deregulation of indigenous territories from special safeguards/reservations, dilution of self-governance laws and marginalization of indigenous women from governance.
+Climate action investments, shift to renewables, compensatory afforestation, conservation and other climate actions are largely implemented and proposed in indigenous peoples’ lands with potential risk to indigenous women’s safety, violence and discrimination.
+Existing legal safeguards may be insufficient, inadequately implemented or removed for economic recovery and climate investments.
+States have to ensure recognition of land and territorial rights and follow due diligence processes of UNDRIP, CEDAW and national laws that align with international human rights principles and gender equality.

 The Committee recommends that States parties: